NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 ### How to interpolate hybrid sigma pressure levels to pressure levels?

-Then you can use [ncl](https://www.ncl.ucar.edu/) and the script we have [vertical_interpolation_yearly.ncl](https://raw.githubusercontent.com/NordicESMhub/GEO4962/gh-pages/files/vertical_interpolation_yearly.ncl) that we have prepared.
+Then you can use [ncl](https://www.ncl.ucar.edu/) and the script [vertical_interpolation_yearly.ncl](https://raw.githubusercontent.com/NordicESMhub/GEO4962/gh-pages/files/vertical_interpolation_yearly.ncl) that we have prepared.

 To make sure the files created by [vertical_interpolation_yearly.ncl](https://raw.githubusercontent.com/NordicESMhub/GEO4962/gh-pages/files/vertical_interpolation_yearly.ncl) do not exist, we can remove them: